The Revenant (2015 film): Development

 Development of The Revenant began in August 2001, with producer Akiva Goldsman acquiring the rights to Michael Punke's then-unpublished manuscript.
 David Rabe had written the film's script.
 The production was picked up by Park Chan-wook, with Samuel L. Jackson in mind to star.
 Park later left the project.
 The development stalled until 2010 when Mark L. Smith wrote a new adaptation of the novel for Steve Golin's Anonymous Content.
-In May 2010, Smith revealed that John Hillcoat was attached to direct the film and that Christian Bale was in negotiation to star the movie.
+In May 2010, Smith revealed that John Hillcoat was attached to direct the film and that Christian Bale was in negotiation to star.
 Hillcoat left the project in October 2010.
 Jean-François Richet was considered to replace him, but Alejandro G. Iñárritu signed on to direct in August 2011.
 Goldsman was also confirmed to be producing with Weed Road Pictures.
 In November, New Regency Productions joined to produce with Anonymous Content, and 20th Century Fox was confirmed to be distributing the film.
 Days later, Iñárritu stated that he was seeking Leonardo DiCaprio and Sean Penn for the two lead roles.

 Once Iñárritu agreed to direct, he began working with Smith on script rewrites.
 In an interview with Creative Screenwriting, Smith admitted that during this process, he was unsure if Iñárritu would even be able to film some of the sequences they wrote.
 He recalled, "He would have some ideas and I would say, 'Alejandro, we can't pull this off.
 It's not going to work', and he would say, 'Mark, trust me, we can do this.'
 In the end, he was right."